floatinghotpot/hiquant/docs/README.md

 #### Daily OHCL data

-We need to use stock historical market data to simulate trading and calculate stock growth, so we need to download the K-line historical market data of individual stocks and post-restoration factors.
+We need stock historical market data to backtrade testing the strategy, so we need to download the historical market data of individual stocks and post-restoration factors.

-Since the stock historical market data is updated daily, usually only download the daily data of some stocks that you care about.
+Since the stock historical market data is updated daily, usually we only download the daily data of some stocks that we care about.

-In order to avoid being banned by the financial website as a web crawler, this download process is also delayed for 3 seconds, and each stock download is about 6 seconds.
+In order to avoid being banned by the financial website as a web crawler, this download process is also delayed for 3 seconds, hence download time for each stock is about 6 seconds.

-There is no need to manually download the daily stock data, the program will automatically download and cache it in the cache/market directory when it is used.
+There is no need to manually download the daily data, the program will automatically download latest daily data and cache it in the cache/market directory when it is to be used.

 #### Technical indicators